Kaioru/Duey/README.md

 ## 🤔 Why?
 * Duey works on runtimes targeting or supporting .NET Standard!
-* also, it's strictly parsing only. no caches, no weird voodoo magic.
+* also, it's strictly parsing only. no eager caches, no weird voodoo magic.

 ## 🏹 Supported Types
 | Type                           | PKG1.0 (WZ)        | PKG4.1 (NX)        |